ecyrbe/apix-rust/README.md

 </p>

 <p align="center">
-   APIX is a modern API fetcher for the command line.
+   APIX is a modern HTTP client for the command line.
 </p>

 <p align="center">